Home > Combat Aircraft > Hobby Master >

 In 1966, the old bomber was resurrected once more when the improved B-26K Counter Invader returned to Southeast Asia for ground-attack missions along the Ho Chi Minh Trail.
 Modified by On Mark Engineering, the B-26K had a rebuilt fuselage and tail, strengthened wings, improved engines, reversible propellers, wing-tip fuel tanks and other refinements.
 Redesignated A-26As, Counter Invaders remained in Southeast Asia until 1969 and retired from USAF service.

 Pictured here is a 1:72 scale replica of a prototype US Air Force Douglas B-26K Counter Invader attack aircraft.
 Pre-order!
-Ship Date: December 2024.
+Ship Date: Late December 2024.

 Dimensions